What is student responsibility?

 - Drugs and Alcohol

 JCC prohibits the unlawful manufacture, distribution, possession, and/or use of illicit drugs and alcohol by employees and students on any college owned or controlled property or as part of its activities.
 This includes reckless or intentional action which threatens the mental or physical health of another for the purpose of initiation into or affiliation with any organization.
 Students violating this policy shall be subject to the judicial procedures and sanctions, up to and including expulsion, which are outlined in the student constitution.
-Copies of the constitution are available in the campus life office or the office of the dean of student development.
+Copies of the constitution are available in the campus life office.

 - Ethical Standards in the Use of Computing Systems